KamalSuhail/KingSukh-Guesthouse/Readme.md

 # KingSukh Guest House

 Welcome to the KingSukh Guest House project repository!
-This interactive website showcases the rooms, services, and contact information for the guest house.
+This interactive website showcases the home,page , about section, rooms, services, gallery, contact form integrate with map section and booking features for the guest house website.

 ## Table of Contents
 - [Features](#features)